skovy/typed-scss-modules/README.md

 For all possible commands, run `typed-scss-modules --help`.

 The only required argument is the directory where all SCSS files are located.
 Running `typed-scss-modules src` will search for all files matching `src/**/*.scss`.
 This can be overridden by providing a [glob](https://github.com/isaacs/node-glob#glob-primer) pattern instead of a directory.
-For example, `typed-scss-modules src/*.scss`
+For example, `typed-scss-modules 'src/*.scss'`.
+Any custom glob patterns needs to be wrapped in quotes.

 ### `--watch` (`-w`)